The MSC Chain of Custody Assessment Process

 There is a small chance that your company will receive an unannounced audit.
 Each certifier must conduct unannounced audits for at least 1% of their clients.

 Upon certification, your business will receive a certificate and a Chain of Custody code.
-With this code you can apply to use the blue MSC label.
+With this code you can apply to use the MSC label.

 Have questions?